Skip to content

 The deliciousness of chawanmushi is determined by the dashi

-The appeal of chawanmushi is its:
+The appeal of chawanmushi lies in its:

-• smooth texture
+• Smooth texture

-• refined umami
+• Elegant umami

-• gentle aroma
+• Gentle aroma

 The dashi is at the heart of this flavor.

-and guanylic acid from shiitake mushrooms.
+Guanylic acid found in shiitake mushrooms.

 Why is soft water said to be suitable for Japanese cuisine?